Landscape Architecture and Environmental Design Graduate Academic Certificate

 Students are required to take 12-17 units to complete the LA+ED GAC curriculum.
 A student with a previous degree in landscape architecture is expected to take 12 units, while a student with no previous degree in landscape architecture will be expected to take 17 units to complete the LA+ED GAC.
 The additional units are the studio course requirement for students without a prior degree in landscape architecture or an allied discipline, such as architecture.
 The studio requirement can be met by any approved studio course previously completed.
 Evidence of studio work is required in the application process (see above in the Admissions Criteria section).

-The required courses are listed below.
 Course substitutions may be approved by the LA+ED GAC Executive Committee.

 1. Core course (4 units; existing course):